Wednesday, April 30

 54 percent of Americans think Bush isn't devoting enough attention to the economy.

+36 percent said proposed tax cuts will "mostly help" the economy, while 57 percent said the cuts would either do nothing or undermine the economy further.
 Needless to say, I thought, wow, with all the focus on Bush's trekking around the country, pushing his purported stimulus package, such numbers from CNN and the Gallup Organization would have sparked a bit more coverage.

 I wanted to see more on this poll, so naturally, I moused over to the CNN website.
 What did I find?